 Risk factors will depend on the muscles and areas of the brain affected.
 Obviously, problems such as seizures or the muscles affecting breathing need to be quickly treated with medication and intervention to control them.
 Other risks can include delay in development, where a child may not hit age-appropriate goals, such as rolling, sitting and standing.
 At LOC, our multidisciplinary team monitors a child’s development to give appropriate help as needed.
 With children who are unable to sit and stand, it is important to monitor and control the posture of their limbs, joints and spine to prevent contractures, muscle tightening, or joint instability occurring.

-With children who are starting to mobilise, they may be prone to falling over if muscles are weaker and/or tighter.
+Children who are starting to mobilise may be prone to falling over if muscles are weaker and/or tighter.
 If tight muscles are a part of a child’s cerebral palsy, they can be at risk of muscles tightening up, particularly during growth spurts.

 Other complications can include muscle and joint instability, muscle contractures (tightening), spinal problems, such as postural or structural scoliosis (a twist and rotation of the spine and/or muscles), and delay in development when compared to other children of the same age.
 As a child grows and mobilises, it is important to keep their muscles and joints aligned as near to 'normal' alignment as possible, to allow a stretch on the muscles, but also to protect the structure of the joint and muscles, i.e. to prevent the foot, ankle, knee, hip or spine from growing in an 'abnormal' position.